TitansBane/Elysium/README.md

 #### Lucien
 - (If you set a nickname that's supported he can call you by that name)

-#### SmoothCam
-- Presets
-  - Load Preset
-    - Slot 2 EasyEase_Preset

-**Note: This preset might not be the best for you, don't hesitate tweaking the numerous options of that mod if you wish to use it to it's full potential.**

 #### VIGILANT
  - No tweak here; you can manually adjust the difficulty if you find the mod too easy.
 Just note that this is a LATE GAME QUEST.
 It will make much more sense if you do it after the Dawnguard questline and the House of Horrors quest.